By: Sarah Hirschorn (Online Editor-in-Chief)

 “With practice, one can see tremendous progress and acquire the confidence to interact with native speakers.
 I always tell my students that it’s okay to make mistakes and that most people will be appreciative that you’re trying to speak to them in their native language,” Brillant added.

 “It’s pretty clear that when you can communicate with someone in their native language, the messages resonate and the conversations are more engaging.
 Becoming globally aware is a very complex process, but without knowledge of the native language, it’s more difficult to appreciate and respect other cultures due to a lack of understanding and the need to translate ideas,” Brillant concluded.

-Señora Theberge, another Spanish teacher at SHS, shares her how the process learning Spanish, has changed her life from high school up until now.
-“I began learning Spanish my freshman year in high school.
-To be honest at first it was just a course that needed to be taken,” Theberge said.
+Señora Theberge, another Spanish teacher at SHS, shares how the process of learning Spanish has changed her life from high school up until now.
+“I began learning Spanish during my freshman year of high school.
+To be honest, at first, it was just a course that needed to be taken,” Theberge said.